 Long Story Short

-Hello, Friend!
+Hello, friend!
 I’m Vishnu Goyal.
-Besides being one of the 7.8 billion people living on planet Earth, I am a Content Chef and spend most of my time playing with words, numbers, and web.
+Besides being one of the 7.8 billion people living on planet Earth, I am a Digital Marketing Professional and spend most of my time playing with words, numbers, and web.

 On getting to discover my passion for content, creativity, and giving life to new ideas, I bought my first domain on July 16, 2015, and managed to get it live on December 4, 2015.
 After that day, I never looked back and to go further, quit my Chartered Accountancy Finals on January 17, 2018.
 Since then, I have published my book Calm Social Media, released and tested a mobile application named Minute, crafted 30+ websites with 400+ articles, and secured full-time content and marketing roles in different organizations.

-Of all the experiments done and going on, I am proud to have my initiatives DiLiTe, Keep Doing Good Stuff, and Content Chef touching hundreds of lives every day.
+Of all the experiments done and going on, I am proud to have my initiatives DiLiTe, Keep Doing Good Stuff, and Marketing Sip touching hundreds of lives every day.
 As I write my life story further, I look forward to creating more things to help good people like you, in my pursuit of an imperfect life, raising humanity and building one carefree world.

 Long Story Long